Here’s how tax credits cuts could lose you £1,000 a year

 If you rely on tax credits to help pay your bills at the moment, you’ll probably have to make some changes before next April.
 Take a look at your current household budget – if you don’t have one, it might be a good time to make one.
 See if there are any areas where you could cut back in what you’re spending.

 It might also be worth seeing if you can increase how much you’re earning, like taking on an extra shift at work.
 If you can afford it, start putting aside a bit of money each month from now until April, so that when the tax credits cuts are implemented, you’ll have some extra cash to help you deal with the fall in benefits.

-The thinkmoney Personal Account has a monthly management fee of £17.50, or £24.50 if you’re looking for a joint account.
+The thinkmoney Managed Current Account has a monthly management fee of £17.50, or £24.50 if you’re looking for a joint account.
 The account protects you from going overdrawn so you’ll never get overdraft charges or penalties from returned or bounced payments.
 To find out more about the account, click here.